-6. Question (new): The merchant has provided a reasonable alternative for future service, such as a voucher or merchant-branded gift card.
+6) Question: The merchant has provided a reasonable alternative for future service, such as a voucher or merchant-branded gift card.
 If unused, the reasonable alternative is redeemable for a monetary refund after a defined period as per the terms and conditions, or applicable government legislation or regulation.
 Is there a chargeback right if the refund is not processed after the defined period?

 Answer: Yes.
 If the defined period is exhausted, and the cardholder has not used or redeemed the reasonable alternative, then a chargeback may be considered within 120 calendar days of the voucher's expiration date or government-imposed time frame, or if undated then 540 calendar days from the central site processing date of the original transaction.
-There is no immediate chargeback right.